Skip to content

 1988S2H2 ‘88

-Callaway Irons Over the Last 5 Years
+Callaway Irons 5 Years Before

 Paradym Ai Smoke: AI designed face improves distance and accuracy.
 Made for mid handicap players looking for a modern shape at address without sacrificing loss of distance and dispersion.